-Many people around the world have at one point been victims of the diseases caused by water pollution either after consuming or bathing in polluted water.
-Some have also suffered after consuming plant or animal food that lives or has been raised by polluted water.
+And sometimes, diseases occur through indirect contact; it can be through consuming plant or animal food that lives or has been raised by polluted water.
 Here are 17 critical and grievous diseases caused by water pollution.

 Diarrhea is a disease that causes frequent and watery bowel movements.
 It manifests as a result of intestinal infection or food poisoning by drinking contaminated water with pathogens from animal or human waste.

 4. Amoebiasis (Traveller’s Diarrhea)

 Amoebiasis symptoms include mild or severe diarrhea with mucus and blood.
-The likelihood of acquiring amoebiasis are increased as a result of using contaminated water by sewage, poor hygiene, consumption of non-treated water and the presence of flies.
+The likelihood of acquiring amoebiasis is increased due to using contaminated water by sewage, poor hygiene, consumption of non-treated water and the presence of flies.

-This gastrointestinal disease is acquired when one washes with or consumes contaminated water or by eating food washed with contaminated water.
-It is a bacterial disease and can therefore be prevented by drinking clean water and maintaining good hygiene.
+This gastrointestinal disease is acquired when one washes with or consumes contaminated water or food.
+It is a bacterial disease that can be prevented by drinking clean water and maintaining good hygiene.

 6. Schistosomiasis (Bilharzia)

 Schistosomiasis (Bilharzia) is caused by parasitic worms that develop in water.
 Hence, whenever the worms are in a water body, they can penetrate the skin of those washing, swimming or wading in the contaminated water.

-The chemicals damage the DNA which causes cancer tumors.
+The chemicals damage the DNA, which causes cancer tumors.
 The disease is associated with high medical treatment costs, chronic pain, and death.
 Cancer has claimed the lives of many people across the world.

 Hepatitis is a highly infectious disease that affects the liver.
 It is acquired through ingestion of water contaminated with the hepatitis virus.
 Eating food washed with contaminated water can also spread the disease.

 9. Intestinal Worms

-Intestinal worms are parasites which can be transmitted by drinking contaminated water or consuming food washed with contaminated water.
-The types of intestinal worms include whipworms, hookworms, and roundworms/helminthes.
+Intestinal worms are parasites that can be transmitted by drinking contaminated water or consuming food washed with contaminated water.
+Some of these intestinal worms include whipworms, hookworms, and roundworms/helminthes.

 10. Dracunculiasis (Guinea Worm Disease)

 A person is infected by the worms after drinking water contaminated with the larvae.
 The larvae then develop into a full-grown adult worm and later get out of the body after approximately one year.

 11. Lead Poisoning

 The contamination of water with lead either from old pipes or the discharge of hazardous chemicals into water systems can cause lead poisoning.
 This makes it one of the life-threatening diseases caused by water pollution.

 Arsenicosis is a condition caused by chronic consumption of chemically polluted drinking water with small amounts of arsenic.
-Chemical poisoning by arsenic takes place over the long-term and exposure to the chemical contributes to cancer of the bladder, skin, kidneys, and lungs.
+Chemical poisoning by arsenic takes place over the long-term, and exposure to the chemical contributes to cancer of the bladder, skin, kidneys, and lungs.

 14. Polio (Infantile Paralysis)